markstock/idealplace/README.md

 ## To Do

-* Find a higher-resolution cloud data set or average the cloud data over more years
 * Use the open-water data set to make an image of distance-to-water (to allow "more coastal" option)
 * And use that to mask off all open water areas (like the Caspian Sea)
 * Generate a layer with national and US state boundaries to aid in locating these places